Wimbledon 2018 Results: Top Scores, Updated Bracket and Draw Schedule

 All Times ET.

-Nadal Faces Tougher Test Than Federer To Reach Final
+Nadal Faces Tougher Test Than Federer to Reach Final

 Although there are only four seeded players left in Nadal's half of the men's draw, the collection of stars remaining will pose more of a threat to the Spaniard than Federer faces in the top portion of the bracket.

-2009 U.S. Open champion Juan Martin Del Potro awaits in the quarterfinals if form holds, and there's the potential for a showdown between Nadal and 12th-seeded Novak Djokovic, who is in search of his first major championship in over two years, in the semifinals.
+2009 U.S. Open champion Del Potro awaits in the quarterfinals if form holds, and there's the potential for a showdown between Nadal and the 12th-seeded Novak Djokovic, who is in search of his first major championship for more than two years, in the semifinals.

-Nadal faces a newer challenge in the round of 16 Monday, as he's taken on Jiri Vesely once in his career, a match he won on clay in Hamburg.
+Nadal faces a newer challenge in the round of 16 on Monday, when he's taking on Jiri Vesely once in his career, a match he won on clay in Hamburg.

 Grass is Vesely's best surface when it comes to majors, as he holds a 7-4 record at Wimbledon, where he advanced to the fourth round in 2016.

-If he gets past Vesely, Nadal would take on Del Potro and Djokovic, who both won't be pushovers given their wealth of major experience.
+If he gets past Vesely, Nadal would take on Del Potro and then Djokovic, who both won't be pushovers given their wealth of major experience.

 Federer received plenty of help in the first three rounds, as No. 3 Marin Cilic, No. 6 Grigor Dimitrov and No. 11 Sam Querrey were knocked out of the tournament.

-No. 8 Kevin Anderson and No. 9 John Isner remain in the top side of the draw, but the top-seeded player in the men's draw is 9-2 all-time against both top 10 seeds.
+No. 8 Kevin Anderson and No. 9 John Isner remain in the top side of the draw, but the top-seeded player is 9-2 all-time against both top 10 seeds.

-If Federer takes care of business against players he's dominated in the past, he could enter the championship as a much fresher player than Nadal.
+If Federer takes care of business against players he's dominated in the past, he could enter the championship game much fresher than Nadal.

-Williams Must Be Considered Favorite To Win Women's Title
+Williams Must Be Considered Favorite to Win Women's Title

-It's admittedly a bit different to see Williams with a No. 25 seed next to her name in the bracket, but that's what she was given after taking a year off for maternity leave.
+It's peculiar to see Williams with a No. 25 seed next to her name in the bracket, but that's what she was given after taking a year off for maternity leave.

 Williams is one of three seeded players left in her half of the draw, and two of them play each other in the round of 16.

-Since the 23-time major champion left for maternity leave after winning the 2017 Australian Open, five different players captured major titles.
+Since the 23-time major champion went on maternity leave after winning the 2017 Australian Open, five players captured major titles.

-Of the quintet.
-12th-seeded Jelena Ostapenko, who won the 2017 French Open, is the only one left following the slew of upsets in the opening week.
+Of the quintet, the 12th-seeded Jelena Ostapenko, who won the 2017 French Open, is the only one left following the slew of upsets in the opening week.

-Ostapenko and Williams are joined by No. 11 Angelique Kerber as the only Grand Slam winners remaining, and Williams wouldn't face either of them until the championship match.
+Ostapenko, Williams and No. 11 Angelique Kerber are the only Grand Slam winners remaining, and Williams wouldn't face either of them until the championship match.

-Given Williams' championship track record and the lack of experience throughout her side of the bracket, she has to be considered the favorite to make the final out of her half of the draw and take the Wimbledon crown.
+Given Williams' track record and the lack of experience throughout her side of the bracket, she has to be considered the favorite to make the final out of her half of the draw and take the Wimbledon crown.

-If an upset occurs, it could come at the hands of seventh-seeded Karolina Pliskova, who advanced to four quarterfinals in majors since the start of 2017.
+If an upset occurs, it could come at the hands of the seventh-seeded Pliskova, who has advanced to four quarterfinals in majors since the start of 2017.

 Statistics obtained from ATPWorldTour.com and WTATennis.com.
+Follow Joe on Twitter, @JTansey90.

-Wimbledon 2018: Roger Federer, Serena Williams & Rafael Nadal play on Manic Monday
+Roger Federer aiming to stop Adrian Mannarino’s ‘good run’ in fourth round